Quantum Adaptive Self-Attention for Quantum Transformer Models: Methodology

 An additional CNOT is applied from the final qubit to an auxiliary $(n+1)$-th qubit, allowing enhanced control or global interaction effects:

 \end{enumerate}

 This gate configuration balances expressiveness and hardware feasibility.
-The use of simple universal gates ($RX, RZ, RY$, CNOT) ensures compatibility with most current quantum hardware, while circular entanglement introduces full connectivity with only $n$ CNOTs per layer, avoiding unnecessary depth.
-The auxiliary $(n+1)$-th qubit also serves as a tunable global channel, useful for capturing long-range dependencies in the encoded features.
+The use of simple universal gates ($R_X, R_Y, R_Z$, CNOT) ensures compatibility with most current quantum hardware, while circular entanglement introduces full connectivity with only $n$ CNOTs per layer, avoiding unnecessary depth.
+The auxiliary $(n+1)$-th qubit provides an additional entangling degree of freedom coupled to the data register.
+(We make no claim that it captures \emph{long-range temporal} dependencies---those are handled by the classical self-attention; the ancilla acts only within the per-token quantum value map.)

+\paragraph{Two circuits, two parameter-counting conventions.} To prevent confusion between tables, we distinguish up front the \emph{deployed} PQC (used in every experiment) from the \emph{depth-sweep reference} circuit used only for the barren-plateau trainability study (Table~\ref{tab:barren}).
+They are parameterised differently and their angle counts should never be added or directly compared (Table~\ref{tab:circuit_counts}).